knpuniversity/symfony4/sfcasts/upgrade-sf5/final-recipe-updates.md

 git checkout config/packages/security.yaml
 ```

-Now, open that file in your editor, find `anonymous` and change this to `lazy`.
+Now, open that file in your editor, find `anonymous` and change it to `lazy`.

-Ok, let's keep going:
+Let's keep going:

 ```terminal
 git add -p
 ```

-This time, say "y" to add the change... and "y" again for the `symfony.lock`
+This time, say "y" to add the change... and "y" again for `symfony.lock`.
-file.
 Let's commit!

 ```terminal
 git commit -m "upgrading security recipe"